 What happens if I can't pay it back?

 In the event that a loan cannot be repaid, the debt may be passed to a debt collection agency.
-Additionally, no further loans will be given to you by the University and you will not be able to attend your graduation ceremony.
+Additionally, you may be charged a fine and no further loans will be given to you by the University.
+You will also not be able to attend your graduation ceremony.

 Back to top